jhssilv/corcel-platform/README.md

 # Corcel Platform

-**Corcel Platform** is a modular platform designed to automate the detection and suggestion of corrections for Brazilian Portuguese texts.
-It allows researchers and educators to analyze, grade, and improve essays using a pre-existing corpus, with a modern web interface and robust backend.
+**Corcel Platform** is a modular platform designed to automate the detection of spelling variants and suggestion of form replacements for Brazilian Portuguese texts in order to normalize spelling.
+Once completed, it will allow researchers and educators to analyze, grade, and improve essays using a pre-existing corpus, with a modern web interface and robust backend.

 ![Login page](images/userauth.png)
 ![Main page](images/mainpage.png)